 2. Lokrum Island

-If you only want to do a short trip from Dubrovnik the island of Lokrum is a perfect pick for a day away from the city.
-Sitting just off the coast from Dubrovnik, Lokrum Island lets tourists trade in stone streets and city walls for forests and beaches.
-For swimming, head to the island’s southwestern corner where you have the choice of either the main beach of Lokrum or a small salt lake known as the Dead Sea.
-There are several man-made landmarks on the island as well, the Benedictine Monastery Of St. Mary and the lovely Botanical gardens that are attached are two examples.
-Further north you’ll come across the ruins of Fort Royal at the island’s highest point which boast nice views of the island’s forests as well as the city of Dubrovnik across the water.
+If you only want to do a short trip from Dubrovnik, Lokrum is a perfect pick for a day away from the city.
+Sitting just off the coast from Dubrovnik, Lokrum lets tourists trade in stone streets and city walls for forests and beaches.
+For swimming, head to the island’s southwestern corner, where you have the choice of either the main beach or a small salt lake known as the Dead Sea.
+There are several man-made landmarks on the island as well, including the Benedictine Monastery Of St. Mary and the lovely botanical gardens that are attached.
+Further north, you’ll come across the ruins of Fort Royal at the island’s highest point.
+Here you can have nice views of the island’s forests as well as of the city of Dubrovnik across the water.

-Getting there: Regular ferries from Dubrovnik to Lokrum take just 15 minutes making this one of the easiest Dubrovnik day trips to do.
-A fun alternative though is to paddle over on a kayak tour.
+Getting there: Regular ferries from Dubrovnik to Lokrum take just 15 minutes, making this one of the easiest Dubrovnik day trips.
+A fun alternative is to paddle over on a kayak tour.

 3. Elafiti Islands

-Island hopping in Croatia can be a lot of fun as you get to see how each island has something different to offer visitors.
-Day tours from Dubrovnik to the Elafiti Islands are very popular, and usually take you to several of the archipelago’s 14 islands.
-Normally the stops on the tour are at Sipan, Lopud, and Koločep, the largest of the Elafiti Islands.
+Island-hopping in Croatia can be a lot of fun as you get to see how each island has something different to offer visitors.
+Day tours from Dubrovnik to the Elafiti Islands are very popular and usually take you to several of the archipelago’s 14 islands.
+Normally, the stops on the tour are at Sipan, Lopud, and Koločep, the largest of the Elafiti Islands.
 On Kolocep, travelers get to visit a quaint medieval chapel hidden among the island’s orange and lemon groves.
 Sipan has a picturesque marina and a historic character typical of Croatia.
-While you can swim and sunbathe on each island, the white sand of Lopud’s Sunj beach is the best spot for that.
+While you can swim and sunbathe on each island, the white sand of Lopud’s Sunj beach is the best spot.
 Visiting each of these islands shows you another side to Croatia’s coast, making for a nicely balanced trip.

 Getting there: Since you’ll want to be island-hopping, visiting with an organized sailing tour is the best way to do this as a day trip.

 Overshadowed by nearby Dubrovnik, the adorable town of Cavtat is great if you’re looking to see more of Croatia’s quintessential coastal charm.
 Situated south along the coast, not far from the Montenegrin border, Cavtat was made to be on postcards.
 The town is positioned on a peninsula and has two harbors as well as plenty of waterfront promenade to stroll along.
-There isn’t much in terms of attractions in town, although the House of Vlaho Bukovac is a good museum if you’re curious about local art.
-Not far from the town center there are beaches to lounge on, including the unfortunately translated Rat Beach.
-If you’re keen on some nice coastal views, there is The Ronald Brown Pathway that heads up into the hills overlooking town, from which you can even see Dubrovnik.
+There aren’t many attractions in town, although the House of Vlaho Bukovac is a good museum if you’re curious about local art.
+Not far from the town center, there are beaches to lounge on, including the unfortunately translated Rat Beach.
+If you’re keen on some nice coastal views, there’s the Ronald Brown Pathway that heads into the hills overlooking town; from there, you can even see Dubrovnik.

-Getting there: To travel from Dubrovnik to Cavtat you can take a local bus – the buses leave every hour and the trip only takes 30 minutes.
+Getting there: To travel from Dubrovnik to Cavtat, you can take a local bus.
+Buses leave every hour, and the trip takes 30 minutes.

-Getting there: Although there are a few daily buses, the easiest way to do a day trip is with a guided tour.
+Getting there: Although there are a few daily buses from Dubrovnik, the easiest way to do a day trip to Mostar is with a guided tour.

-Bosnia and Herzegovina isn’t the only country close to Dubrovnik, Montenegro’s charming town of Kotor is just as easy to visit for the day.
-Upon arrival you’ll want to make your way through the town’s high stone walls.
-Inside the walls you’ll be transported to another time as the historic center of Kotor is full of enchanting medieval architecture.
-Kotor’s Old Town can be fun to explore with plenty of alleys going this way and that.
-One thing not to miss in Kotor though is the path leading up to the Fortress above town.
+Bosnia and Herzegovina isn’t the only country close to Dubrovnik; Montenegro’s charming town of Kotor is just as easy to visit for the day.
+Upon arrival, you’ll want to make your way through the town’s high stone walls.
+Inside the walls, you’ll be transported to another time as the historic center of Kotor is full of enchanting medieval architecture.
+With plenty of alleys going this way and that, Kotor’s Old Town can be fun to explore .
+One thing not to miss is the path leading up to the fortress above town.
 Not only do you get to see the fortress up close but you’re treated to spectacular views of the entire scenic bay on which Kotor sits.
-Many travelers also choose to make a stop at the nearby village of Perast so they can sail out to the island church of Our Lady of the Rocks which is in the middle of Kotor Bay.
+Many travelers also choose to make a stop at the nearby village of Perast so that they can sail out to the island church of Our Lady of the Rocks in the middle of Kotor Bay.

 7. Mljet National Park

 Those looking for a healthy dose of nature on their day out need only to look at Mljet National Park.
-Located on the western end of the island of Mljet, this national park features something you probably wouldn’t expect from an island of this size – two large lakes.
-Known as the Small Lake and Big Lake, these two saltwater lakes are connected by a small channel and eventually feed into the sea.
-Visitors can take a boat ride around the lakes and visit the monastery which is out on the lovely little island of St. Mary.
-It’s also possible to rent kayaks or canoes to get out to St Mary on your own.
-Around the lake there are trails ideal for those looking to go for an easy hike.
+Located on the western end of the island of Mljet, this national park features something you probably wouldn’t expect from an island of this size: two large lakes.
+Known as the Small Lake and the Big Lake, these two saltwater lakes are connected by a small channel and eventually feed into the sea.
+Visitors can take a boat ride and visit the monastery on the lovely little island of St. Mary.
+It’s also possible to rent kayaks or canoes to get out to St. Mary on your own.
+Trails around the lake are ideal for those looking to go for an easy hike.
 Renting bikes is also an option.

 8. Pelješac Peninsula

-For a nice, laidback day trip on Croatia’s coast, there’s no better choice than a visit to the Pelješac peninsula.
+For a nice, laid-back day trip on Croatia’s coast, there’s no better choice than a visit to the peninsula of Pelješac.
 The narrow peninsula juts into the Adriatic Sea and is a jumping off point for many island cruises, but it has its own charms as well.
 Start by making your way to the town of Ston at the base of the peninsula.
-Ston is best known for its incredible medieval stone walls which stretch up into the nearby hills.
+Ston is best known for its incredible medieval stone walls stretching up into the nearby hills.
 The town is also popular because of its local mussels and oysters.
-Across the peninsula lies Orebić, a classic harbor town with nice sandy beaches closeby.
-Between the two towns you’ll find plenty of vineyards to stop at, if you’d rather spend the day sampling the excellent local wines.
+Across the peninsula lies Orebić, a classic harbor town with nice sandy beaches nearby.
+Between the two towns, you’ll find plenty of vineyards to stop at if you’d rather spend the day sampling the excellent local wines.

-Getting there: As you won’t find regular buses that journey from Dubrovnik to the peninsula, taking a guided tour is the easiest way to explore Pelješac peninsula.
+Getting there: As you won’t find regular buses from Dubrovnik, taking a guided tour is the easiest way to explore the peninsula.

-It may not be as internationally well-known as Croatia’s coastline, but Montenegro’s coast is pretty special thanks to destinations like the city of Budva.
+It may not be as internationally well known as Croatia’s coastline, but Montenegro’s coast is pretty special thanks to destinations like Budva.
 Only a little further south along the coast from Kotor, this seaside city is another worthwhile place for a day trip.
-Begin with a walk around the city’s compact Old Town which is full of old stone Venetitian houses and churches.
+Begin with a walk around the city’s compact Old Town, which is full of old stone Venetian houses and churches.
 Next, head west along the coast towards Mogren Beach to find a nice viewpoint by the Ballet Dancer Statue.
-You can then continue on to Mogren Beach for some sand and surf, or walk to the far side of the Old Town for Greco Beach.
+You can then continue on to Mogren Beach or walk to the far side of the Old Town for Greco Beach for some sand and surf.
 If you have the time, consider adding on a quick trip over to Sveti Stefan in the city’s southeast to see the stunning panorama of this island village turned resort.

 Getting there: Getting to Budva from Dubrovnik is possible by bus.
-Buses depart every few hours making the 2 ½ – 3 hour trip.
+Buses make the 2.5–3 hour trip every few hours.
 If you don’t want to worry about bus schedules, you can also see Budva on a guided tour.

-While not one of the best-known destinations in the Balkans, the town of Medjugorje does make an interesting day trip if you like to visit religious sites.
+While not one of the best known destinations in the Balkans, the town of Medjugorje does make an interesting day trip if you like to visit religious sites.
 Located across the border in Bosnia and Herzegovina, Medjugorje is one of the Balkans’ most popular Catholic pilgrimage destinations.
 It is said that there was an apparition of the Virgin Mary here in 1981, a moment that has led many of the Catholic faith to visit since.
-Today, the Queen of Peace Statue stands on the sight of this apparition, while there is also a Risen Christ statue in town.
+Today, the Queen of Peace Statue stands on the site of this apparition, while there’s also a Risen Christ statue in town.
 Most visitors start at the Church of Saint James the Greater Apostle and then walk up Apparition Hill to see the Queen of Peace Statue.
-If you time your visit right you can also attend mass at the church, a special experience on its own.
+If you time your visit right, you can also attend mass at the church, a special experience on its own.

-Getting there: The frequency of public transport across the border means that it’s not a viable option for getting to Medjugorje.
-Instead, you’ll want to visit with a guided tour which can also show you other places in Bosnia and Herzegovina.
+Getting there: The infrequency of public transport across the border means that it’s not a viable option for getting to Medjugorje.
+Instead, you’ll want to visit with a guided tour, which can also show you other places in Bosnia and Herzegovina.